Kimxons/whatsapp_chatbot/README.md

 (env) $ pip3 install twilio flask requests #install twilio inside the virtual environment

+ngrok http {port} e.g ngrok http 5000 # To expose a web server on port 5000 of your local machine to the internet

 #usage

 On Twilio Console, click on Programmable SMS, then on WhatsApp, and finally on Sandbox.